-Top 12 Differences Between Private and Public Administration & Similarities
+Top 12 Difference between Private and Public Administration & Similarities

 The administration is the act of effectively managing the affairs of a business-related organization or state.
 It indicates the finest use of people, materials, and other properties of the organization to accomplish the company’s final goal.
 The administration can do it either by private individuals or public officials.
-Public administration is a branch of social science that works with service-oriented.
-In contrast, private administration works with business-oriented.
-However, there are described the difference between private and public administration.
+Public administration is a branch of social science that works with service-oriented organizations.
+In contrast, private administration works with a business-oriented approach.
+However, the difference between private and public administration is described in detail below.

 Difference Between Private and Public Administration: